Pokomo people: Song and dance

 The Kenya national anthem is an African song whose tune was borrowed from the Pokomo community lullaby.
 This traditional lullaby lyrics are: Bee mdondo bee, mwana kalilani njoo mudye mwana ywehu alache kuliloo.
 Roughly translated, this means, "you animal, you animal, our child is crying, please come and eat it so that it can stop crying."
-The song was composed by Mzee Menza Morowa Galana of Makere village, Gwano in Wenje division.
-The composer (Mzee Menza) died on 12 November 2015 at age 96.
+The song was composed by Mzee Meza Morowa Galana of Makere village, Gwano in Wenje division.
+The composer (Mzee Meza) died on 12 November 2015 at age 96.
 Pokomo people use music to blend their culture in celebrating harvest, fishing, hunting, wedding, circumcision and when new babies were born.

 Festivals

 Pokomo have only two seasons in namely, Sika and Kilimo.
 They were able to tell by looking into the sky and the moon whether the coming rains are for Mvula ya Masika - short rains, which meant that the community would plant fast-maturing crops or Mvula ya Kilimo – long rains, which meant that the community would plant long-maturing crops and those that require a lot of water to mature, such as rice.